 Why Do People Bounce?

-Web page not catering to the expectations
+The web page does not cater to the expectations

 If the web page is not catering to the visitors’ expectations, they will bounce.
 For example, let’s assume that you promote your website with the tag “Free shipping” on Google.
 But when a person comes to the website, he will realize that he has to pay for shipping.
 Because of this, the person will go back.
 This will contribute to your bounce rate.